The many uses of singular values

 The determinant

-Imagine you have a little box, a unit cube, sitting at the origin of your coordinate system.
-It has a volume of exactly one.
-Now, apply your linear transformation, your matrix, to every point in space.
+Now imagine we are looking at a unit cube, sitting at the origin of our coordinate system.
+As with most unit cubes, it has a volume of exactly one.
+Now, let’s apply a linear transformation, a matrix in this instance, to every point in space.
 What happens to our box?
-It gets distorted!
 It might be stretched, squashed, or sheared into a parallelepiped.
-But here is the key question: how much “stuff” fits inside this new shape?
+The volume it contains, the amount of ‘stuff’ that fits inside it, will change, but by how much?

-The determinant is simply the answer to that question.
+The determinant is the answer to that question.
 It is the factor by which the volume of our little box is scaled.
-If the determinant is 2, your box has doubled in volume.
-If it is 0, the box has been squashed flat—all the volume is gone, as is a dimension.
+If the determinant is 2, the box has doubled in volume.
+If it is 0, the box has been squashed flat.
+All the volume is gone, as is a dimension.

-This connects beautifully with eigenvalues.
-If you align yourself with the “natural” axes of the transformation (the eigenvectors), the matrix acts purely by stretching or shrinking along those lines.
+This connects with eigenvalues.
+If we align ourselves with the “natural” axes of the transformation (the eigenvectors), the matrix acts purely by stretching or shrinking along those lines.
 The eigenvalues are just the stretching factors.
-So, if you stretch by $\lambda_1$ in one direction and $\lambda_2$ in another, the total volume change is just their product $\lambda_1 \lambda_2 \dots \lambda_n$.
-That is why the determinant is the product of the eigenvalues—it’s just measuring the total expansion of space.
+So, if we stretch by $\lambda_1$ in one direction and $\lambda_2$ in another, the total volume change is just their product $\lambda_1 \lambda_2 \dots \lambda_n$.
+That is why the determinant is the product of the eigenvalues as it measures the total expansion of space.

-Now, the question remains.
-How do we know what the “natural” axes of the transformation are?
+Now, how do we know what the “natural” axes of the transformation are?
 We look for the directions that resist the urge to rotate.
 In the general shuffle of a linear transformation, almost every vector gets knocked off its original path and pointed somewhere new.
-But there are a few special, stubborn vectors that stay on their own line.
-They might get longer, they might get shorter, but they don’t turn.
-These are our eigenvectors, and they are the skeleton key that unlocks the geometry of the entire transformation.
-We have described these eigenvectors as vectors whose direction does not change.
-Therefore, they must be the vectors that are unchanged by the linear transformation up to a scalar multiple.
+But there are a few stubborn vectors that stay on their own line.
+They might get longer or shorter, but they don’t turn.
+These are our eigenvectors, they are the vectors whose direction remains unchanged.
+In other words, they are the vectors that are unchanged by the linear transformation up to a scalar multiple.
 We can write down an equation formalising this intuition; $Av = \lambda v$ for some scalar $\lambda$ which we will call the eigenvalue corresponding to the eigenvector $v$.

 Eigenvectors, we have established, help us understand the geometry of a linear transformation by giving us an invariant direction corresponding to each dimension of the transformation.
 Eigenvalues tell us the amount by which the transformation stretches or shrinks along those directions.
-What if your transformation rotates everything?
+What if our transformation rotates everything?
 Then nothing stays on its line.
-Or worse, what if your matrix isn’t even square?
-What if it takes you from a 3D world to a 2D sheet?
-You can’t have an ‘eigenvector’ that goes in as a 3D arrow and comes out as a 2D arrow pointing in the ‘same’ direction.
-The dimensions do not match!
+Or worse, what if our matrix isn’t even square?
+What if it takes us from a 3D world to a 2D sheet?
+We can’t have an ‘eigenvector’ that goes in as a 3D arrow and comes out as a 2D arrow pointing in the ‘same’ direction as the dimensions do not match.

 Enter the singular values.
-If I have a vector $x$ of length 1—a unit vector pointing in some direction—how long is the new vector $Ax$?
-We want to find the direction $x$ that maximizes this length.
-We want to find the direction of maximum stretch.
+If I have a vector $x$ of length , a unit vector pointing in some direction, how long is the new vector $Ax$?
+We want to find the direction $x$ that maximizes this length, the direction of maximum stretch.

-The beautiful part is that we can keep going.
+We can keep going.
 What about the third longest axis?
-We can find it by maximising $x^T S x$ subject to $x^T x = 1$ and $x \perp {v_2, v_2}$.
+We can find it by maximising $x^T S x$ subject to $x^T x = 1$ and $x \perp {v_2, v_2}$ (the little bookshelf symbol means perpendicular or orthogonal).
 Becuase $A^{T}A$ is symmetric each eigenvector is orthogonal to all the others when their eigenvalues are distinct.

 So we now know we can find these special input directions, $v_i$ and the scalar factor which gives us their length (the squared singular values, $\sigma_i^2$).
 But what happens to them after the transformation?
 Where do they end up?
 The output vector $Av_i$ points in the direction of the i-th axis of the output ellipsoid.
 Let’s call this $u_i = \frac{Av_i}{\sigma_i}$.
 So these vectors define the principal axes of the output ellipsoid and, furthermore, they satisfy their own eigenvalue equation: